Brynlai/IOT-Y3S1/README.md

-Of course.
-Here is a comprehensive and professional `README.md` file for your "Smart Server Room Monitor" project.
-You can copy and paste this directly into your project's repository.

----

 # Smart Server Room Monitor

 An end-to-end IoT solution for providing real-time security monitoring and automated climate control for critical infrastructure environments.
 This project leverages an ESP32-CAM for on-site sensing and a Raspberry Pi gateway for data processing, analysis, and hosting a user-facing control panel built with Streamlit.